home-assistant/home-assistant.io/source/_integrations/sms.markdown

 - Notify
   To send SMS messages.
 - Sensor
-  To read the current GSM signal, usefull to corelate with send failures.
+  To read the current GSM signal, useful to corelate with send failures.

 ## Configuration